-Nowhere in PNG is the feeling of stepping back into an ancient world as strong as a journey deep into the bows of the mystical Sepik.
+Nowhere in PNG is the feeling of stepping back into an ancient world as strong as a journey deep into the mysteries of the mighty Sepik.
 The crocodile is revered above all here, and its iconography adorns houses, canoes and even the backs of young men.
 The Crocodile Men of the Iatmul Tribe in Middle Sepik undergo extensive ritual scarification as their rite of passage to becoming men.
-These marks can have various meanings, whether it is to intone the ancestral crocodile and its valued qualities of strength, power and spirit or for security, protection and connection with the totems and ancestors of their clan, each scarification is unique to that individual.
-Carving is highly respected in the Sepik.
-Most of the distinctly Papua New Guinean art exhibited around the world originates here.
-You’ll marvel at the intricacies of highly detailed masks, ‘storyboards’ and ‘Haus Tambarans’.
+These marks can have various meanings, to intone the ancestral crocodile and its valued qualities of strength, power and spirit or for security, protection and connection with the totems and ancestors of their clan, each scarification is unique to that individual.
+Wood carving is highly respected art in the Sepik.
+Most of the distinctly Papua New Guinean art exhibited around the world originates from here.
+You will marvel at the intricacies of highly detailed masks, ‘storyboards’ and ‘Haus Tambarans’.

-*The experiences above provide a glimpse of the limitless cultural experiences on offer in Papua New Guinea, rather than detail an exhaustive list (which would be almost impossible).
-Oceania Expeditions are highly specialised in arranging unique, authentic and private cultural immersion for our guests and draw upon our local knowledge and extensive network to infuse transformational encounters into our itineraries.
+There are limitless cultural and tribal immersive experiences to be had in Papua New Guinea.
+Oceania Expeditions are highly specialised in arranging unique, authentic and private cultural experiences for our guests and draw upon our local knowledge and extensive network to infuse transformational encounters into our itineraries.

 …and this is just above the water.